Front of the Liquidator, the two unlabeled controls on the right are LFO speed and intensity.

 An alternative LFO circuit is shown in the Hammonator 2 amp project, the Liquidator's modulation input should be connected between ground and 1458 IC pin 1 on that LFO.

-The liquidator will work with a guitar plugged directly into the input, but it is better to preamplify the guitar signal with a boost pedal or other preamp device before sending it to the input.
-The output can be sent to a guitar amplifier or a mixing board.
-For great stereo effects, split the instrument input between this device and a "clean channel" guitar amp, then plug the Liquidator output into a "phaser channel" amp.
+For great stereo effects, split the instrument input between the Liquidator and a "clean channel" guitar amp, then plug the Liquidator output into a second amp.
 Stereo is the recommended configuration for this effect.

 Many variations on the basic phaser effect are available by adjusting the four volume controls, the phase switch and the feedback control.
 Here are a few basic setting suggestions: